What does a Marriage and Family Therapist Do? A Day in the Life

 Breaking Dysfunctional Cycles

-MFTs are also trained to handle much more severe problems such as addiction or domestic violence.
+MFTs are also trained to handle much more severe problems such as substance abuse, addiction or domestic violence.
 These circumstances require significant treatment, as often the safety of individuals is a concern.
 MFTs must quickly and accurately assess the situation, ensure the safety of their client or clients, and help develop plans to break destructive cycles.

 If you’re considering a degree in marriage and family therapy, learn more by contacting Alliant International University.
 You’ll earn everything you need to achieve your dream of becoming an MFT, and make your impact one family at a time.